web3-authn/email-recoverer-contract/docs/zk-email-verifier.md

 ---

-## 5. Implementation Phases
+## 5. Implementation Phases (High‑Level)

-1. **Verifier prototype**
-   - Hard‑code a tiny test circuit and verifying key.
+1. **Off‑chain circuits + prover**
+   - Design/choose zk.email Circom circuits.
+   - Run trusted setup and build a prover service that exposes `{proof, publicSignals}`.

+2. **Global zk-email-verifier contract (external repo)**
-   - Implement Groth16 verification in a NEAR contract using `ark-groth16`.
+   - Implement a NEAR contract that:
-   - Benchmark gas/memory.

-2. **zk.email circuit integration**
-   - Swap the test VK for the real zk.email VK.
-   - Implement the **DKIM Registry** (can be a simple hardcoded map initially).
+     - Embeds the verifying key.
-   - Implement the Circom prover service.
+     - Implements `verify_with_binding` with the interface above.
+     - Returns `VerificationResult`.

-3. **Recovery contract wiring**
+3. **Recovery contract wiring (this repo)**
-   - Implement per‑user `zk-email-recovery` contract that:
-     - Stores `recovery_emails` and timestamps.
+   - Use `zk_email_verifier::verify_zkemail_and_recover` in `EmailRecoverer` to call the global verifier.
-     - Calls `ZkEmailVerifier` and enforces email‑based policy before adding keys.
+   - Enforce email‑based recovery policy before adding keys.

 4. **Hardening**
-   - Add replay protection (nonces/timestamps).
+   - Add replay protection and timestamp checks.
-   - Add rate‑limits and logging.
+   - Add rate‑limits and logging at the relayer/verifier layers.
-   - Optimize verifier constants and serialization for minimal gas.

-This plan keeps the heavy proving logic off‑chain, uses Circom/zk.email for trustless email verification, and relies on a slim `ark-groth16` verifier compiled to NEAR WASM to validate proofs on‑chain.***
+In short: this repo no longer implements the zk-email verifier itself; it integrates with a shared global verifier contract using the `ZkEmailVerifier` interface defined in `email-recoverer/src/zk_email_verifier.rs`.